 Named for the state of mind lead guitarist Eric "Raz" Toussaint enters when songwriting with his trusty Teku glass in-hand, Teku Syndrom features the brilliant voice of lead singer Teresa, along with Raz's own scorching lead work.
 Jamy (drums) and Phil (bass) lay a technically strong foundation inspired by their prog and metal roots.
 Eric N completes the line-up on rhythm guitar.

 The momentum propelling Teku Syndrom has never been more powerful.
-It began with the release of their single "Help Me Grow", which garnered attention from around the world.
-Isaac Banks of FM 89.5 in Canberra, Australia called it "magnificent" and "excellent."
-And Serge Parent of FM 92.7 in their hometown of Edmundston, New Brunswick deemed it "absolutely beautiful."
+It began with the release of their single "Help Me Grow", which garnered attention from around the world with a #3 spot on FM 89.5 in Canberra, Australia where Isaac Banks called it "magnificent" and "excellent."
+Serge Parent of FM 92.7 in their hometown of Edmundston, New Brunswick deemed it "absolutely beautiful."
 Despite the song being more of an inspirational ballad, its soaring vocals and driving delivery made it clear that the group was onto something big.

 Comes May 2023 and Teku Syndrom release their full EP entitled "The Path" in front of a sold-out crowd at the picturesque Centre des arts d'Edmundston (their photo gallery displays the stunning environment that evening).
 The EP features 5 tracks which are turning heads with their no-holds-barred guitar-driven rock sound.
 The Path is showing the press and audiences alike the versatility Teku Syndrom brings to the stage--musicianship at a level as high as anyone; they can rock, groove, and create a live set list varied enough to appeal to audiences of all ages.